iandotkelly/gulp-license-finder/README.md

 A boolean value.
 If true the output is in a comma-separated-variable format for import into a spreadsheet.

+#### options.summaryMode

+Type: `String`
+Default value: `simple`

+Whether to print out the 'simple' or 'detail' summary at the end of the report.

 #### Usage examples:

 ```javascript